 What else can I do in Jordan?

-Will 8 days be enough in Jordan? definitely not.
-I wish I had more time in Jordan.
-I mean, I did get to see the best of Jordan in the 8 days that I was there, but it felt rushed and I missed out on things like Jerash and visiting the red sea.
+Will 8 days be enough in Jordan?
+It could be.
+I personally wish I had more time in Jordan.
+I mean, I did get to see the best of Jordan in the 8 days that I was there, but it felt rushed and I missed out on things like Jerash and visiting the Red Sea.

 If I were to have a do-over, I would have extended my stay to at least 12 days.
 Here are some places I would visit, in addition to the itinerary above:

 - Aqaba (1 day) – I love diving and I have heard so much about the red sea, so this is definitely on my bucket list.

 - Jerash (1 day) – This historical city houses the best-preserved Roman ruins outside of Italy

 - Wadi Mujib (1 day) – This site is best known for canyoning and water sports.
 Totally right up my alley!
 It’s too bad I had no time, even though we stopped by to see the entrance to the canyoning site.
 It looked amazing.

 - One more day in Petra – I would allocate 2 days in Petra since the site is spread apart and there is just so much to see there.

 - Jerusalem and Bethlehem – It’s possible to do a day trip to see Jerusalem and Bethlehem from Amman.
 However, be mindful that they are located in a different country than Jordan and you need to have obtained a specific Jordanian visa to be able to do the border crossing.
 Please check with your tour guide!